 Unfortunately, call centre agents can feel pressured to close tickets prematurely to meet aggressive call-time and closure-rate goals, which could make them mark a customer’s issue as resolved before it is.

-When a customer is already upset because they have a problem, are frustrated with the company’s IVR system, and have ended their call with no resolution, they’re going to be unhappy.
+When a customer is already upset because they have a problem, are frustrated with the call centre’s IVR system, and have ended their call with no resolution, they’re going to be unhappy.
 Call centre company SQM Group reports that “customer satisfaction drops by 15% every time a customer has to call back about the same issue.”

 With just one instance of poor customer service leading some customers to switch companies, low first-call resolution percentages can be costly problems.